geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 No overhead.
 Great.
 Yeah, I'll test it today and give you some more feedback.
-I'll wait for that before merging.
+Qazalin: I'll wait for that before merging.
-Cool.
+Geohot: Cool.
 How many lines is it?

 ##### **Qazalin** [[00:21:28](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1288)]
 153 lines of JavaScript.

 ##### **Geohot** [[00:21:32](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1292)]
-Three lines of JavaScript.
+153 of JavaScript.
 Any lines of anything else?

 ##### **Geohot** [[00:21:34](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1294)]